Naked Clock using PIC16F877 Microcontroller

 Summary of Naked Clock using PIC16F877 Microcontroller

-Parts used in the Naked Clock using PIC16F877 Microcontroller:
+Parts used in the Naked Clock:

-• 40-pin PIC16F877 microcontroller
+• PIC16F877 microcontroller (40-pin)

-• LED segments
+• Seven-segment LED displays

-• Resistor (shared among LED segments)
+• Resistors (shared between multiple LED segments)

-• Hanger serving as ground connection
+• Hanger used as ground connection

-doesn’t tell you the time!
-So I built this PIC clock with no
+Why have an enclosure?
+The enclosure of a clock doesn’t tell you the time!
+So I built this PIC clock with no part that doesn’t serve an electrical function.
+The hanger is the ground.

-then let it run for a few weeks, saw how far off it got, then
+The microcontroller is the 40-pin PIC 16F877.
+I set it up, then let it run for a few weeks, saw how far off it got, then went back into the code to add an extra delay to get the timing just right.

 Naked clock